Skip to content

 Example (deleteById):

-// Delete single user by ID
+// Delete a single user by ID

 int userId = 1;